K2UN. the beginning

 United Nations Amateur Radio Goes on the Air

-of joint planning and co-operation between the United Nations Department of Public Information and the International Amateur Radio Union, K2UN—the United Nations Amateur Radio Club’s station—went on the air for the first time with a broadcast from Lake Success on the evening of May 17 in 1948.
+AFTER TWELVE MONTHS of joint planning and co-operation between the United Nations Department of Public Information and the International Amateur Radio Union, K2UN—the United Nations Amateur Radio Club’s station—went on the air for the first time with a broadcast from Lake Success on the evening of May 17 in 1948.

 The powerful station flashed its first official signal to the world at 6 P.M.
 (EDT) when, George W. Bailey President of the International Amateur Radio Union and of the American Radio Amateur League, directed the station’s antenna towards Europe, and spread the word that a special United Nations certificate would be awarded to the amateur radio operator who sent the first reply to the signal.
 Despite local thunderstorms over New York, a reply came through within a few seconds from Victor E. Motto, an amateur operating station I1RM, in Como, Italy.
 In the studio at Lake Success, the microphone was picked up by Benjamin Cohen, Assistant Secretary-General for Public Information, who broadcast a congratulatory message in Italian to the amateur in far away Italy.